 Speed of Growth

-Fast growing, as much as one new leaf every week or so during the growing season.
+When treated well, Banana plants are very fast growers - as much as one huge new leaf every week or so during the growing seasons.

 Height / Spread